YazidRB/TipTime/README.md

 # informations :
    * version 1 (2021/07/07) :

-    - intialise the Project and making him work
+    - Create the Project and making him work (functionality)
+    - Create an application prototype
+    - Create prototype Views

 # What this App do ?